SalvationDevelopment/Salvation-Development-Charter/roadmap/Bromantic.md

 >CCG database implemented

->Coding and graphic art support for in>house card design
+>Coding and graphic art support for in-house card design

 >Tournaments which include CCG, TCG, and OCG